pikelang/Pike/src/code/README.txt

 	return to.
 This macro allows faster code on cpus where setting the return address wreaks havoc in the instruction pipelines.

+OPCODE_INLINE_CATCH
+	If defined, each F_CATCH opcode should set up its own recovery.
+Pike_interpreter.catching_eval_jmpbuf isn't used in
+	that case.

 JUMP_SET_TO_PC_AT_NEXT(PIKE_OPCODE_T *PC)
 	Used in I_JUMP opcodes to store the pc to the next instruction, to compensate for any machine code that is